Simply LaKita

 You may use a wok if you have it.
 For this recipe, I used an inexpensive wok that I purchased many years ago on a shopping trip to Ikea.
 It heats up quickly and is big enough for me to move the ingredients around in the pan without making a big mess.

-The one that I have is no longer available from Ikea, but there are some that you can check out on their website.
-I was also able to find one on Amazon (affiliate) that is similar to the one that I have.
+The one that I have is no longer available from IKEA, but there are some that you can check out on their website.
+I was also able to find one on Amazon that's similar to the one that I have.

-If you do not have a wok, then no worries as you can also use a large skillet or even a 12-inch cast iron skillet.
-Even a large Dutch oven will work and hold all of the ingredients nicely.
+If you don't have a wok, then no worries as you can also use a large skillet or even a 12-inch cast iron skillet.
+Even a large braiser will work and hold all of the ingredients nicely.

 Overhead view of ingredients needed to make fried rice in separate small bowls.